Wildlife Control Services in Seattle

 How do the seasons affect wildlife activity in your area?

-We definitely see seasonal variances with nuisance wildlife.
 Spring and summer tend to be the busiest time of year for all Pacific Northwest critters.
-They are usually looking for ideal nest sites in which to raise their young, however, this brings about a myriad of other problems for unsuspecting homeowners.
+They are usually looking for ideal nest sites in which to raise their young, however, this brings about a myriad other problems for unsuspecting homeowners.
 Fall and winter is commonly the slower time of year where we can take deep breaths and concentrate on exclusion, crawl space and attic restorations from rodent activity as well as trap maintenance.

 What are some common signs of nuisance wildlife activity?

 Fecal droppings in attics or crawl spaces, drumming on chimneys or gable walls, bird-like vocalizations, scratching or running in attics or crawl spaces, frequent sightings of wildlife or insects, dirt mounds or rolled up sod in lawns, and holes excavated in hillsides.